Korea SIM Card Guide: Phone Plans for Foreign Residents

 Step 2, Visit a store

 Go to an official carrier store (공식 대리점), not a third-party reseller.
-Third-party stores sometimes add illegal fees.
+Third-party stores sometimes add fees that are not part of the standard plan.
 Official stores are marked with the carrier logo prominently.

 Bring all documents.
 The setup takes 20–30 minutes.